 When you are ready to begin placing ads, you can consider using these popular platforms:

 Merchants can get a listing in the Marketplace for free, and then they only need to pay a 10% transaction fee for each active subscriber.
 One of their biggest advantages is that visitors to the site are already strongly motivated to purchase a subscription.
 They also offer many services, although you should not neglect to continue to draw traffic directly to your own site.
-You will also still need to either handle your own fulfillment or seek out a third-party fulfillment provider.
+You will also still need to either handle your own subscription box fulfillment (which we can help you with!) or seek out a third-party fulfillment provider.

 Facebook is known for the depth of knowledge they have about their users.
 For you as an advertiser, this means that you can target your ads to a very specific demographic, narrowing it down not only by age, gender and location, but also by interests and behaviors.
 Facebook also allows you to retarget the same users in order to become familiar to them that much faster.
 Finally, if you have an email list of current subscribers, you can upload it to Facebook to create a lookalike list of new people who closely match your current customers.